standroidbeta/standroidbeta.github.io/_posts/2019-04-01-First-Post.md

 tags: [new, test]
 ---

-This my first blog post as a noob Data Scientist.
+This my first blog post about my journey into Data Science.
 I hope to have much more insightful and interesting post's about the projects that i am working on in the future.